TutsWiki/source/content/blog/medium-alternatives.md

 With a 14 days free trial, Ghost Pro is also divided into three parts - Basic, Standard, Business - varying mainly in terms of views per month, the number of staff enrolled to collectively edit the file and the maximum number of members who can view your blog.

-Being a developer platform, the member of the Ghost pro is the owner of whatever he/she builds and is this ensured secure content protection and built-in SEO functionality.
+Member of the Ghost Pro community have a **complete control** over their blog posts since Ghost is developer platform.
+Thus, it further ensures content-protection and enhanced SEO functionality.

 No additional plugins are required for adding logos, creating navigation menus and injecting analytic codes.